ELowry/StadiaIcons/pages/translation.md

 links: `Follow {0}StadiaIcons on GitHub{1} | {2}Privacy Policy{3}` *<– In this case, the `{X}` tags are used to turn the words into links, please keep them stuck to the words and in the correct order.*

+coffee: `Buy me a croissant`

+coffeeTitleAttr: `Send me tips using Buy me a Coffee!` *<- "Buy me a Coffee" is the name of a [webiste](https://www.buymeacoffee.com/); please leave it as-is unless you can confirm that they translate their site name in your language.*

 ### privacy

 title: `Privacy Policy`